Steven-Chang1114/TripleC-Educational/week2/reactjs.md

 ## Webpack
 [Officla Doc](https://webpack.js.org/)

-In a modern web application, the working directories will usually get massive with a lot of nested Components and codes from third party libraries.
+In a modern web application, the working directories will usually becomes massive with a lot of nested Components and codes from third party libraries.
 In addtion to that, some of our ES6 syntax won't work on older browser, so it becomes a problem that the web application might work on one's machine but break on another.
-Even if you make it works, the final size of the JS files will be HUGE.
-Therefore it's time for Webpack comes into play.
+What's worse is even if you eventually make it works, the final size of the JS files will be HUGE.
+Therefore it's time for Webpack to come into play.

 Webpack is a module bundler that not only combines and minifies the JS and CSS files, it also handles the assets such as images.
 In short words, Webpack is used to solve all those previously mentioned problems.
-The better part is React handles Webpack for the developers, so it eventually becomes a simple command
+And even better, React handles the configuration of Webpack for the developers, so it eventually becomes a simple command
 ```
 npm run build
 ```
 After it's done, you can see a ```build``` folder inside your working directory, and that folder contains the exactly same information in your working directory but it's smaller and faster.
-This is also the folder you need to use when deploying the project.
+This will be the folder you use when deploying the project.

 Webpack or module bundler in general is a very important topic in frontend development, and you will definately benefit a lot from configuring your own Webpack file.
-However it is a very advanced topics and we will not cover the configuration here, you can review the official doc if you feel interested.
+However it is a very advanced topic and we will not cover the configuration here, you can review the official doc if you feel interested.

 ## Tutorial (Optional)